4 Reasons to Consider Inpatient Drug Rehab Instead of a 12 Step Group

-As great as the 12 step program can be as a support group for recovering addicts, it does not provide addicts with a reasonable means of recovery after a relapse
+As great as the 12 step program can be as a support group for recovering addicts, it does not provide addicts with a reasonable means of recovery after a relapse.

 The fact is, any treatment is better than no treatment.
 The 12 steps program works for some people, not for others, but can be used as a valuable resource regardless of whatever else might happen within the life of a recovering addict or an active addiction seeking treatment.
-An inpatient rehab is better equipped to provide proper medical care and assure the long term well being of the patient.
+A non-12 step inpatient rehab is better equipped to provide proper medical care and assure the long term well being of the patient.

 Underlying conditions can be addressed through more formal treatment and result in longer stability of sobriety, but in the meantime, everybody has the same goals.